Recreational and commercial trailers are commonly found throughout Rocky View County communities.

-- too close to a corner, road signs, or a fire hydrant (too close is within five metres)
+- within five metres of a corner, road signs, or a fire hydrant

-- too close to the area used to access a garage, private road, or driveway (within one and a half metres)
+- within 1.5 metres of an area used to access a garage, private road, or driveway

 - beside or across from road work or obstacles causing traffic to be blocked

 - in any way that blocks traffic flow for emergency vehicles (fire, police, ambulance)

 The common safety hazards we have listed are all violations of one of the following:

 How to measure five metres

 Municipal Enforcement Officers use a tape measure to be exact.
 If you’re estimating, five metres is approximately: